anssip/ultrabet/README.md

 ## Deployment

+This repository contains two applications.
+The first one is a public GraphQL API that provides odds and other public data.
+It also provides a WebSocket subscription API for live score updates.
+Finally, it is responsible for fetching the event fixtures, live scores, and odds from the odds-api.com.
+The second one is a private GraphQL API that provides betting functionality.

-The two applications are deployed to Fly.io
+The two applications are both deployed to Fly.io

 To deploy the application that polls odds-api and provides the public API, run: